Part 1: Aiming For Euphoria With ALA Chelation

 e.g. A football receiver catching a football with one hand vs. two and then getting tackled.
 A two-handed catch is more likely to result in a completed pass

-Because my body reacts easily to chemicals I believed that DMSA & DMPS were not a good choice for me.
+I believed DMSA & DMPS were not a good choice for me.
 While they may expedite mercury chelation and chelate lead and arsenic, I met with a mercury support group as part of my research and the people using DMSA and DMPS were having a difficult time.
-So I mostly cover ALA in this post but have written a few notes about DMSA&DMPS in the appendix below.
-At one point I tried to incorporate a very low amount of DMSA from LivingSupplements and did not do well with it at all and would not try it again nor recommend it.
+At one point I tried to incorporate a very low amount of DMSA from LivingSupplements and would never try it again nor recommend it.
+So I mostly cover ALA in this post and have written a few notes about DMSA&DMPS in the appendix below.

 Alpha Lipoic Acid (ALA)